 The easiest and most instructive way to explore Anse Magaud is to follow the snorkel trail set in front of the beach.
 It is made up of 6 floating buoys to which educative signs have been tied, and goes through all the bay’s marine environments: scree, Posidonia meadow, sea caves… Access to the path is free but you can also book a guided tour if you want to know more (5 euros/person, gear included, advance booking required.
 More information on La Garde city’s website – in French).
 Be aware that the snorkel trail is only open from June to September, while lifeguards are on duty.
 The buoys are removed from water outside this time period.

 The underwater path is a very convenient an enjoyable way to discover the spot, but you are of course free to explore the whole snorkeling area the way you prefer.
 The rocks emerging at the center of the bay (↕3-6m) and the rocky seabed facing the beach (↕0,5-2m) are also interesting to explore.
 Many different marine environments can be observed in Anse Magaud, from rock drop-offs to Posidonia and sandy areas.
-During your snorkeling session, you will probably meet wrasses, common sea bream, two-banded sea breams, salema and maybe even a few gilt-head breams.
+During your snorkeling session, you will probably meet wrasses, sargo, two-banded seabream, salema and maybe even a few gilt-head breams.
 Since fishing is forbidden in the bay, small octopuses are commonplace in its rocky areas.
-Mediterranean red sea stars are particularly numerous on this spot, you won’t miss them.
+Mediterranean red starfish are particularly numerous on this spot, you won’t miss them.

 Since it is enclosed and protected by rocks, Anse Magaud is blessed with a quiet sea and its usual water conditions are perfect for snorkeling.
 Mind the boats that sometimes circulate nearby if you go beyond the swimming area.